Anorectal Abscess

 Clinical Features

 Anorectal abscesses present with severe pain in the perianal region, worse with direct pressure (i.e. when sat down), alongside potential perianal discharge or bleeding.
-Severe abscesses may present with systemic features* such as fever or rigors, general malaise, or clinical features of sepsis.
+Severe abscesses may present with systemic features* such as fever or rigors, general malaise, or other clinical features of sepsis.

 Fig 2 - A perianal abscess, with overlying skin changes.